g8os/EFBD/nbd/nbdserver/readme.md

 ### Example

-Make sure you have an ARDB server(s) running, on the connection info specified in the used `config.yml` file.
+Make sure you have an ARDB server(s) running, on the connection info specified in the used configured (using configuration stored in the etcd server running at `myserver:2037`).

 ```
-make nbdserver && bin/nbdserver -protocol tcp -address ":6666"
+make nbdserver && bin/nbdserver -protocol tcp -address ":6666" -config myserver:2037
 ```

-You can also instead simply run the nbdserver with no flag specified `bin/nbdserver` to run it on the default `/tmp/nbd-socket` unix socket, which is the same as the more explicit version `bin/nbdserver -protocol unix --address /tmp/nbd-socket`.

-Note that if you don't have the `config.yml` file in your current working directory, you'll have to specify the config file explicitly using the `-config path` flag.

 Connect your `nbd-client` to the server running on `localhost:6666`: